festwrap/festwrap-server/frontend/README.md

 In the future, we want this to be an interface to enable and customize playlist creations for the user.

-# Devleopment setup
+# Development setup

-Make sure Node 10.5.0+ and Make are available in your system.
+Make sure Node 20 and Make are available in your system.
 Then install dependencoes:

 ```shell
 npm install